carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - `Encryption in Transit` — encrypting network traffic (between client and S3) using SSL/TLS.
 - `Encryption at Rest (Server Side)` — By default, Amazon S3 encrypts your objects before saving them on disks in AWS data centers and then decrypts the objects when you download them.
 All new object uploads to Amazon S3 are automatically encrypted at no additional cost and with no impact on performance.
   - Types:
-    - `SSE-S3` (Default encryption): S3 Managed Keys (SSE-S3), AWS Managed Keys.
+    - `SSE-S3` (Default encryption): AWS Provides and Manages the Keys.
-    - `SSE-KMS`: AWS Key Management Service (SSE-KMS) AWS & you manage keys together.
+    - `SSE-KMS`: Customer Managed Keys but Provided by AWS.
-    - `SSE-C`: Customer provided keys — give AWS you own keys that you manage.
+    - `SSE-C`: Customer Provides and Manages the keys..
   - If you require your data uploads to be encrypted, use the header `x-amz-server-side-encryption` to encrypt the object using specific configuration, for example `"s3:x-amz-server-side-encryption": "AES256"`
 - To meet PCI-DSS or HIPAA compliance, encrypt S3 using SSE-C + Client Side Encryption.